Kasman Singodimedjo: Personal life and death

+Kasman married Soepinah Isti Kasiyati on 17 September 1928, and the couple had six children.
 Kasman died on the evening of 25 October 1982 after receiving nine months of treatment for prostate cancer at the Jakarta Islamic Hospital.
 His body was buried at the Tanah Kusir Cemetery.
-In 1992, when the Suharto goverrnment distributed awards to former members of PPKI, Kasman was bypassed and did not receive an award.
+In 1992, when the Suharto government distributed awards to former members of PPKI, Kasman was bypassed and did not receive an award.
 Later on, after the fall of Suharto, Kasman was declared a National Hero of Indonesia in 2018 by president Joko Widodo.